 Early childhood education and care services differ in organisational type.

-Here is an outline of the different business types that exist and the defining features and broad legal requirements for each.
+Here is an outline of different business types, the defining features, and broad legal requirements for each.

 1. Owner-Operated or Sole Trader